Take a look at the Swedish Cobra Maneuver.

 Image credit: Wiki

 Actually not only modern thrust vectoring or canard control surfaces give a plane the pitch control authority required to perform the Cobra.
-Indeed, quite surprisingly, even the Saab J35 Draken, a fighter plane manufactured in the ’50s (and retired from active service in 2005) could be perform the Cobra as the following video (that has been around for a few years but was revived on FB lately) shows:
+Indeed, even the Saab J35 Draken, a fighter plane manufactured in the ’50s (and retired from active service by its last operator – Austria – in 2005) could perform the Cobra as the following video (that has been around for a few years but was revived on FB lately) shows: